entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

             pip must have unique filenames.
     -   Any path in PYTHONPATH is searched in for the yt_dlp_plugins namespace folder.
-        -   Note: This does not apply for Pyinstaller/py2exe builds.
+        -   Note: This does not apply for Pyinstaller builds.

 .zip, .egg and .whl archives containing a yt_dlp_plugins namespace folder in their root are also supported as plugin packages.